mus0u/elixir-companies/README.md

 * [Aircloak](https://aircloak.com/) ([GitHub](https://github.com/Aircloak)) - Aircloak’s first-in-class real-time database anonymization solution provides instant privacy compliance and enables high-quality analytics for any data set and any use case.
 Aircloak's from Berlin.
 [Saša Jurić](https://github.com/sasa1977), the author of [Elixir in Action](https://www.manning.com/books/elixir-in-action) is software engineer at Aircloak.

+#### Cannabis
+* [Weedmaps](https://weedmaps.com/) Weedmaps.com is a community where medical marijuana users connect with other users in their geographic region to freely discuss and review local cannabis co-operatives, storefronts, medical doctors and delivery services.

 #### Collaboration

 * [Canvas](https://usecanvas.com) ([GitHub](https://github.com/usecanvas)) - Notes for team of nerds.